Naplifye/task-from-europe-cloud/README.md

 ## Overview
 We'll be downloading components and creating credentials so we can connect to GCP via Terraform
-## Step 1: Download Terraform, Google SDK, Kubectl via brew
+## Step 1: Download Terraform, Google SDK, Kubectl and Ansible via brew
 <details>
   <summary>google sdk install</summary>